AYA Wellness Policy

 - Classroom teachers will provide short physical activity breaks between lessons or classes, as appropriate.

-AYA will attempt to secure funding for a walking track along with a track & field facility around the soccer field for the benefit of the students and the community at large.
+AYA will attempt to secure funding for physical activity for the benefit of the students and the community at large.

 Food Marketing in Schools: School-based marketing will be consistent with nutritional education and healthy promotions.
-As such, the school will limit food and beverage marketing to the promotion of food and beverages.
+As such, the school will limit food and beverage marketing to the promotion of foods and beverages.

 Staff Wellness: AYA highly values the health and well-being of every staff member and will plan and implement activities and policies that support personal efforts by staff to maintain a healthy lifestyle.
 The wellness committee should develop, promote, and oversee a multifaceted plan to promote staff health and wellness.
 The plan should be based on input solicited from school staff and should outline ways to encourage healthy eating, physical activity, and other elements of a healthy lifestyle among school staff.
 The staff wellness committee should distribute its plan to the school health council annually.